adas1gupta/Leetcode/Graphs/Connected-Components-Undirected-Graph/README.md

     c.
 If the other owner is larger, set the parents[smaller_owner] = parents[one]
     d.
 Add the rank of the smaller owner to the larger owner.

- 5. Since this is an adjacency matrix, just loop through and see which (i, j) == 1, and call union on that (i, j)
+ 5. Since this is an adjacency list, just loop through and call union find on both pairs of an edge and see if union yields True.
+ 6. If it does, subtract 1.

 ## 🧪 Code
 See `solution.py`